Leosousa-dev/runescan/CONTRIBUTING.md

-# Contribuições para Runescan
+# Contributions to Runescan

-## Como Contribuir
+## How to Contribute

-Obrigado por considerar contribuir para o projeto!
-Se você não estiver familiarizado com o processo de contribuição no GitHub, leia o [Guia de Contribuição do GitHub](https://guides.github.com/activities/contributing-to-open-source/).
+Thank you for considering contributing to the project!
+If you are not familiar with the contribution process on GitHub, please read the [GitHub Contribution Guide](https://guides.github.com/activities/contributing-to-open-source/).

-### Fluxo de Trabalho Básico
+### Basic Workflow

-1. Faça um fork do repositório.
+1. Fork the repository.
-2. Crie uma branch para a sua contribuição: `git checkout -b nome-da-sua-feature`.
+2. Create a branch for your contribution: `git checkout -b your-feature-name`.
-3. Desenvolva suas alterações.
+3. Develop your changes.
-4. Faça commit e push para a sua branch: `git commit -m "Descrição das alterações"` e `git push origin nome-da-sua-feature`.
+4. Commit and push to your branch: `git commit -m "Description of changes"` and `git push origin your-feature-name`.
-5. Abra um Pull Request (PR) para a branch `main` ou `develop`, conforme apropriado.
+5. Open a Pull Request (PR) to the `main` or `develop` branch, as appropriate.

-### Branches Principais
+### Main Branches

-- `main`: Reflete a versão de produção estável do projeto.
+- `main`: Reflects the stable production version of the project.
-- `develop`: Principal branch de desenvolvimento.
+- `develop`: Main development branch.

-### Branches Secundárias
+### Secondary Branches

-- `feature/nome-da-sua-feature`: Para desenvolvimento de novas funcionalidades.
+- `feature/your-feature-name`: For the development of new features.
-- `bugfix/nome-do-bug`: Para correção de bugs.
+- `bugfix/bug-name`: For bug fixes.
-- `test/nome-do-teste`: Para testes específicos.
+- `test/test-name`: For specific tests.
-- `docs/nome-da-documentacao`: Para atualizações na documentação.
+- `docs/documentation-name`: For documentation updates.

-### Versionamento Semântico
+### Semantic Versioning

-Usamos o versionamento semântico para gerenciar versões.
-Certifique-se de atualizar adequadamente os números de versão no `package.json` ou similar.
+We use semantic versioning to manage versions.
+Make sure to update version numbers in `package.json` or similar appropriately.

-### Testes
+### Testing

-Antes de criar um PR, certifique-se de que todos os testes passam.
-Adicione testes relevantes, se necessário.
+Before creating a PR, ensure that all tests pass.
+Add relevant tests if necessary.

-### Boas Práticas
+### Best Practices

-- Siga as convenções de código do projeto.
+- Follow the project's code conventions.
-- Mantenha mensagens de commit significativas.
+- Maintain meaningful commit messages.
-- Documente novas funcionalidades ou alterações na documentação existente.
+- Document new features or changes in existing documentation.

-### Ajuda Adicional
+### Additional Help

-Se você tiver dúvidas ou precisar de ajuda, sinta-se à vontade para abrir uma issue ou entrar em contato com [nome-do-responsavel] via [e-mail ou outra forma de contato].
+If you have questions or need assistance, feel free to open an issue or contact [responsible-name] via [email or another form of contact].

-Obrigado pela sua contribuição!
+Thank you for your contribution!